 - At your workplace, you will be supported by your employer.
 Exact arrangements and terminology are the responsibility of the employer, but typically, you will be supported as follows, where the roles may be combined in one person; - A Mentor/Supervisor designated by the employer to provide vocational and pastoral support for individual students, who may or may not be your line manager.
-In particular support will be provided for work-based learning assignments and the final year project. - An Employer Apprenticeship Liaison Manager who manages the relationship between the programme (via the College Link Tutor) and the employer. - The College and the employer are bound by contract to work together to support you as an apprentice.
-This will include quarterly meetings between the College, the student, and the employer. - You will also be allocated an Apprenticeship Link Tutor.
-Your Apprenticeship Link Tutor will manage the relationship between each employer, the students working for that employer, and the College. - If you or the workplace mentor have any questions concerning the programme relating to the work based competencies, then they should be initially addressed to the Apprenticeship Link team.
+In particular support will be provided for work-based learning assignments and the final year project. - The College and the employer are bound by contract to work together to support you as an apprentice.
+This will include quarterly meetings between the College, the student, and the employer. - You will also be allocated a Skills Coach.
+Your skills coach will manage the relationship between each employer, the students working for that employer, and the College. - If you or the workplace mentor have any questions concerning the programme relating to the workbased competencies, then they should be initially addressed to the Apprenticeship Link team.